Mondays 2pm - 3.30pm at Abbeyfields Community Centre, Back Lane, Winchcombe (£5 per session) (term-time only)

 Various times - please call to book

-A variety of treatments are available in the peace and calm of the treatment room at BeSocial@GL54.
+A lovely range of beauty treatments are available in the peace and calm of the treatment room at BeSocial@GL54.
 Therapist Claire Brimble can provide facials, massage, feet treatments or skin care and make up - you name it!
 Call Claire on 07437 013321 for more information.

 Please contact us on 01242 603207 for more information on all our sessions and activities or see our Facebook page at Besocialgl54Winchcombe